KmolYuan/optimization-learning/homework6.md

 After tried Genetic Algorithm, the result is also -2.
 Each generation runs very slowly.

+The penalty function of Genetic Algorithm in Matlab is unknown, and the result flag -2 means the optimal is trapped in the penalty region.

 ## Please use Monte Carlo simulation with 1 million samples to solve the problem.
 Rerun twice, are the results different?
 Did you face convergence difficulties?
 Why?

 Start with values $[0.3293, 0.3246]$, result flag -2 and $x$ is **lower bound**.

 The SQP algorithm might be confused by random gradian when searching on the unstable boundaries.

+Because it will take a lot of times (over 5 hours), so the test of Genetic Algorithm was giving up.

 ## Please use FOSM to solve the problem.
 Use Monte Carlo to verify the failure probability at the optimal.
 Did you get 99% results?
 Why not?